PANDEMIC PLAYING CARDS

 Upon the start of the Coronavirus pandemic, I began creating a set of pandemic playing cards.
 Hundreds of games can be played with a regular deck of cards, symbolizing how each person acts differently when dealing with the stresses of the pandemic.
 It also reflected the increase in free time, leading to growing numbers of people playing card games or board games around the world.
 Additionally, cards can be used for magic tricks which symbolizes the unpredictable spread of the virus though asymptomatic carriers.

-Tony's Fire-Kraken Hot Sauce started with the recipe, which I developed myself over several months.
-When I came up with a concept for a hot sauce name and label design, the project became an illustration project.
-It's sweet, tangy, earthy, and very, very spicy!
+Tony's hot sauces started with the recipes, which I developed myself over several months.
+When I came up with a concept for hot sauce names and label designs, the projects became illustration projects.